 Know Before You Go

-Metro St Michel ( 4 )The proprietor of Un Regarde Moderne died in 2016 and the shop was closed indefinitely when I tried to visit it in November 2016.
-Did anyone manage to reopen it?
+Metro St Michel ( 4 )The proprietor of Un Regarde Moderne died in 2016 and the shop was closed indefinitely in November 2016.
+As of August 2017, the shop has reopened but is closed for the August holidays (like most of Paris).